Pilgrimage for COP26

 Walking the labyrinth

 The full programme of events continued with a labyrinth.
-Set up by Ali Newell with red candles and autumn leaves, we were first given a short introduction to to their origin and useage over the centuries and then invited to take something from her basket and enter, one by one.
+Set up by Ali Newell with red candles and autumn leaves, we were first given a short introduction to their origin and useage over the centuries.
+Then we were invited to take something from her basket and enter, one by one.

 Labyrinth, Ali Newell